2nd King Edward VII's Own Gurkha Rifles (The Sirmoor Rifles): Uniforms

 After a brief period of wearing their own indigenous clothing, the Sirmoor battalion adopted green jackets with red facings.
 These were worn with loose fitting blue trousers and a bonnet like headdress.
 By 1828 black facings, black leather equipment, white trousers and sandals had been issued.
 A variety of changes followed but the round Kilmarnock cap with red and black dicing had appeared by 1848.

 While the Kilmarnock was to become common to all Gurkha regiments, the red trim was to remain a distinctive feature of the 2nd Gurkha Rifles.
 In 1858 links forged during the Siege of Delhi led to the authorization of the Gurkha regiment to adopt the red piping and facings of the British 60th Rifles.
 Formally recognized as a rifle regiment since 1850 the 2nd Gurkha Regiment underwent various changes of title as recorded above.
 Throughout it wore the standard Gurkha parade and cold weather uniform of rifle green with leggings and then puttees, silver insignia and black metal buttons.
 A red toorie (bobble) on the cap was to remain a distinction of the 2nd Gurkha Rifles.
 In 1883 khaki (initially blue/grey) hot weather dress was adopted.
 The broad brimmed hat was worn with khaki drill service dress from 1902 and was retained as normal uniform between the two world wars.
-After World War I the historic green was limited to a few limited dress orders such as officers' mess uniforms and full dress for mess orderlies.
+After World War I the historic rifle green was limited to a few limited dress orders such as officers' mess uniforms and full dress for mess orderlies.
 During World War II red and black patches were worn on the jungle slouch hats.